 The wait was long, before Fatimah Warner's first project, Telefone, was disclosed.
-Released in 2016 only, it had been heralded three years earlier, when Noname Gypsy – now just Noname – made a name for herself with her contribution to Chance the Rapper's Acid Rap mixtape.
-Quicker to feature on others' projects than to record her own, she also participated to Mick Jenkins's conceptual - and very strong - The Water(s), and more recently, to Late Knight Special, an album from New-York's rapper and producer Kirk Knight, and to Saba's Bucket List Project.
+Released in 2016 only, it was first announced three years earlier, when Noname Gypsy – now just Noname – made a name for herself with her contribution to Chance the Rapper's Acid Rap mixtape.
+Quicker to feature on others' projects than to record her own, she also participated to Mick Jenkins's conceptual - and quite strong - The Water(s), and more recently to Saba's Bucket List Project, and to Late Knight Special, an album from New-York's rapper and producer Kirk Knight.

-Chance the Rapper, Mick Jenkins, Saba… These names are representative of Chicago's rap artsiest side, and provide us with a good scent of Noname's kind of hip-hop.
-Coming from a slam and poetry background, she is all together light, intimate and articulate, and the complete opposite to a drill music rapper.
-This is obvious as soon as with her first track, "Yesterday", where she questions the value of fame and money.
+Chance the Rapper, Mick Jenkins, Saba… These represent Chicago's rap artsiest side, providing us with a good scent of Noname's kind of music.
+Coming from a slam and poetry background, she is light, intimate and articulate, and quite the opposite to a drill music rapper.
+This is visible as soon as with her first track, "Yesterday", where she questions the value of fame and money.
 Haunted by her grandmother's death, she wants to keep away from dangers like alcohols, ecstasy and partying, and her lyrics have biblical references.
 On "All I Need", also, she makes a distinction between what she desires and what she needs.
-And when she stops sharing moral thoughts, she talks about love's pitfalls, like with "Sunny Duet", a duo with R&B singer TheMIND.
+And when she stops sharing moral thoughts, she talks about love's pitfalls, like with "Sunny Duet", with R&B singer TheMIND.

-On "Diddy Bop", indeed, one of the record's best track – featuring Cam O'bi and Raury – Noname reminisces about her happy childhood, with the violence and dangers of the ghetto in the background.
+On "Diddy Bop", indeed, one of the record's best track – featuring Cam O'bi and Raury – Noname reminisces about her happy childhood, despite the violence and dangers of the ghetto lurking in the background.
 A similar contrast is observed with the very melodic "Shadow Man", where she pictures her funerals.
-The same goes with "Bye Bye Baby"; at first glance, this song looks like an anthem to her baby, but it is in fact a song about Noname's abortion.
+The same goes with "Bye Bye Baby".
+At first glance, this song looks like an anthem to her baby, but it is in fact a song about Noname's abortion.
 Telefone, actually, is a coming-of-age album, exactly like there are coming-of-age novels.
-It is the story of a young and ingenuous lady, confronted to a difficult world; it is about the loss of innocence.
+It is the story of a young and ingenuous lady, confronted to a difficult world.
+It is about the loss of innocence.